OctoMap/octomap/README.txt

 	cmake -G"Eclipse CDT4 - Unix Makefiles" ..

 Import the project (existing project, root is the build folder, do not copy contents) into Eclipse afterwards.
+For full Eclipse compatibility, it might be necessary to build in the main source directory.